Robert Bell (physician) explained

 Specialism:Gynaecology, oncology

 Robert Bell FRFPS (6 January 1845 – 21 January 1926) was an English physician and medical writer.
 He specialised in gynaecology and oncology and was vice-president of the International Cancer Research Society.
 He was also a naturopath and published several books on cancer and other diseases.
-Bell was an advocate for alternative cancer treatments, including raw foodism and vegetarianism.
-His promotion of such treatments led to the oncologist Ernest Francis Bashford accusing him of quackery in the British Medical Journal; Bell successfully sued Bashford and the journal for libel.
+Bell was an advocate for alternative cancer treatments, including raw foodism, fruitarianism, and vegetarianism.
+In 1912, he was accused in the British Medical Journal of quackery.
+He successfully sued them for libel and was awarded £2000 damages.

 Life and career

-Bell later led cancer research at Battersea Anti-Vivisection Hospital and worked to publicise his view that surgical treatment for cancer was unnecessary and that cancer was preventable by dietetic and hygienic measures.[4]
-[6] Bell recommended his cancer patients fresh air and a vegetarian diet of uncooked vegetables, nuts and dairy products.[7]
-An article by the noted oncologist Ernest Francis Bashford published by the British Medical Journal, in 1911, accused Bell of quackery for his alternative cancer treatments; he successfully sued the author and journal for libel and was awarded £2,000 damages plus costs.[4]
-[8]
+From 1910, Bell led cancer research at Battersea Anti-Vivisection Hospital.
+He worked there to publicise his view that surgical treatment for cancer was unnecessary and that cancer was preventable by dietetic and hygienic measures.[10]
+He recommended his cancer patients fresh air and a vegetarian diet of uncooked vegetables and fruit, nuts, and dairy products.[11]

 In 1923, Bell was charged with an allegation of breaching medical etiquette.
 The charge was that he had prescribed treatment for and attended to a woman with cancer without having seen her in person.
 However, he was cleared of these charges.

-Bell published his autobiography in 1924, Reminiscences of an Old Physician.[9]
-He died in London on 20 January 1926, at the age of 81; his funeral was held at Golders Green Crematorium.[10]
+Bell published his autobiography in 1924, Reminiscences of an Old Physician.[12]
+He died at his home in Kensington, London, on 20 January 1926, at the age of 81.
+His funeral was held on 25 January at Golders Green Crematorium.[13]

 Personal life

-Bell was married three times.
-His first marriage was to Christina Catherine Alexander in 1869 in Govan, Scotland,[11] and they had four children together, Robert, Annie, Margaret and Alistair,[12] before she died in 1891.
-In 1893, he married Mary Allan Dobie in Keir, Scotland,[13] who died in 1899.[14]
-His third marriage was to Clara Ellen Ross (née Sims) at St Mary Abbotts in Kensington, in 1900.[15]
+Bell married three times.
+His first marriage was to Christina Catherine Alexander in 1869 in Govan, Scotland.[14]
+They had five children,[15] [16] before her death in 1891.[17]
+In 1893, he married Mary Allan Dobie at the parish church in Keir, Scotland,[18] who died in 1899.[19]
+His third marriage was to Clara Ellen Ross (née Sims) at St Mary Abbotts in Kensington, in 1900.

 Selected publications